ponylang/pony-patterns/docs/creation/static-constructor.md

 ## Problem

-You want to construct an object or return a meaningful error message.
+You want to construct an object or return a meaningful error message if the object can't be constructed.
+For example, if a parameter is supposed to be in the range of 1 to 10, but 12 was passed.
+You'd like to return an error that "12 is out of range" instead of constructing the object.
 Unfortunately, in Pony there's no way to do that.
-Pony constructors always return an initialized instance of their class unless, the constructor is partial in which case nothing is returned as we jump to the nearest error handler.
+Pony constructors always return an initialized instance of their class unless the constructor is partial in which case nothing is returned as we jump to the nearest error handler.

 ```pony
 class Foo